HussainAther/philosophy/neurophilosophy/reductionism.md

 The same way switches in a computer govern the way it functions, a functionalist theory may believe that our physical phenomena of what goes on in the brain may govern behavior and actions.

+If mental states and processes are functinoal, we can understand how to solve problems, think, reason, and perform similar actions by their functional organization.